williandrade/schoology_auto_complete/readme.md

 # Will's Auto Complete

-In this project you will be able to find the Back-end and Front-end project of Will's Auto Complete App. *That app can be run using docker*.
+In this project you will be able to find the Back-end and Front-end project of Will's Auto Complete App. _That app can run with docker_.

 ## How to run (Docker)

 ### Compile BE project (Docker take too long to do it)

 - Go to `will-auto-complete-be` folder and run `./gradlew bootjar` it will geenerate a new java artifact to us to use.

 #### Execute docker-compose